Earth

 why is astrology in the 21st Century still based on Ptolemy's geocentric

-model of the universe (where the Earth is considered to be the
+model of the universe (where the Earth is considered to be the center

-center of the universe)?
+of the universe)?
 It's really rather simple.
-Astrology is still

-on a geocentric model of the universe, because psychologically
+is still based on a geocentric model of the universe, because psychologically

 (and practically) speaking the geocentric model still works for the

-of astrology and the human soul.
+purposes of astrology and the human soul.

 Here's